tigera/docs/calico-enterprise/compliance/encrypt-cluster-pod-traffic.mdx

 ![Wireguard Dashboard Toggle]({{site.baseurl}}/images/wireguard/stats-toggle.png)

-##### Frequently Asked Questions (FAQs)
+##### WireGuard Dashboard toggle

-Why do WireGuard encryption charts in the Manager UI Dashboard show more ingress traffic than egress if all the traffic goes within the cluster?

-The chart might show 1% difference in the traffic.
-The difference comes from the following sources:
+When viewing WireGuard statistics, you might wonder why the charts in the Manager UI Dashboard show more ingress traffic than egress if all the traffic goes within the cluster.
+The chart might show a 1% difference between traffic for the following reasons:
 - Sampling time.
 The statistics are generated a few microseconds apart.
 - Packet loss.
 If a node resends a lost packet, then the node counts the packet twice where the receiver counts it only once.
 - Averaging/smoothing.
 The statistics are smoothed out over a few seconds.